30th Anniversary Final Project "The Singles" Day 1・Day 2 Live 2018 Complete Version

-30th Anniversary Final Project "The Singles" Day 1・Day 2 Live 2018 Complete Version (30周年Final企画「ザ・シングルス」Day1・Day2 LIVE 2018 完全版) is a live video by Japanese singer/songwriter Chisato Moritaka.
-Recorded live at the Hitomi Memorial Hall in Setagaya, Tokyo on May 27 to 28, 2018, the video was released on May 22, 2019 by Warner Music Japan on Blu-ray and DVD formats, each offered with an optional photobook.
+30th Anniversary Final Project "The Singles" Day 1・Day 2 Live 2018 Complete Version (30周年Final企画「ザ・シングルス」Day1・Day2 LIVE 2018 完全版) is a live video by Japanese singer-songwriter Chisato Moritaka.
+Recorded live at the Hitomi Memorial Hall in Setagaya, Tokyo on May 27 to 28, 2018, the video was released on May 22, 2019, by Warner Music Japan on Blu-ray and DVD formats, each offered with an optional photobook.
 In addition, RecoChoku offered limited edition releases of the video containing four CDs and an original poster.
 The video features Moritaka performing her 2012 compilation album The Singles in its entirety as the final stage of her 30th anniversary celebration.

 The video peaked at No. 7 on Oricon's Blu-ray chart and at No. 9 on Oricon's DVD chart.

 Track listing

-All lyrics are written by Chisato Moritaka, except where indicated.
+All lyrics are written by Chisato Moritaka, except where indicated; all music is composed by Hideo Saitō, except where indicated.